 Soos Creek Botanical Garden, 29308 132nd Ave SE, Auburn, WA 98092.
 The 22 acres on which the garden is located was originally part of 200 acres that Maurice Skagen’s Norwegian immigrant ancestors purchased as farm land between 1891-1905.
 By 1968 there was nothing other than the native trees and plant life such as Douglas firs, western red cedars, hemlocks, vine maples, big leaf maples, and native perennials, ranging from trilliums to skunk cabbage along the creek.
 Over the past 40 years a wide variety of plants were acquired from Pacific Northwest specialty nurseries to create inspirational mature gardens based upon international, regional, and historical gardens.
 Open March-October.
 Free admission; donations gladly accepted.

 Bloedel Reserve, 7571 NE Dolphin Drive, Bainbridge Island, WA 98110.
 Located at the north end of Bainbridge Island, a short ferry ride from downtown Seattle or Edmonds.
 The garden is an internationally renowned public garden whose primary mission is to provide a tranquil and refreshing experience of nature.
 The Reserve’s 150 acres are a unique blend of natural woodlands and beautifully landscaped gardens, including a Japanese Garden, a Moss Garden, and Reflection Pool, and the Bloedel’s former estate home.
 The 12 distinct gardens range from a Bird Marsh teeming with life, to a velvety-soft Moss Garden, to an award-winning Japanese Garden.
 It’s an ever-changing landscape, and each visit brings surprises as you witness nature unfolding right before your eyes.
 At Bloedel, you won’t find plant identification tags nor directional signage.
 A walk through Bloedel is an experience and one in which you immerse yourself in nature and for a moment, let the rest of the world fade away.
-The gardens are open Tuesday-Sunday year-round.
+The gardens are open Tuesday-Sunday year-round; closed some holidays.
 The Bloedel Reserve has an entrance fee.
-Advance purchase of timed-entry tickets required.
+Advance purchase tickets required.
+First Wednesday is pay-what-you-wish community day.

 Bellevue Botanical Garden, 12001 Main St, Bellevue WA 98005.
 A special place within the Bellevue parks system, it is made up of several smaller gardens, each with its own focus and unique character.
 The urban refuge encompasses 53-acres, including cultivated gardens, restored woodlands, and natural wetlands.
 The living collections showcase plants that thrive in the Pacific Northwest.
 Demonstration of good garden design and horticulture techniques inspires visitors to create their own beautiful, healthy gardens.
 The garden is open daily from dawn to dusk.
 Free admission.